simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 If the member doesn't believe the `Leader` is in the group, this means that they have deleted the queue by which the `Leader` can send the messages.
 The `Leader` would likely discover this when trying to send a message to the member.
 The `Leader` defines the new group, which is all the current members, but without the member that left.
-The `Leader` then sets the `proposal` to a record that hold the proposal type, who needs to ack the proposal, and who is being removed.
+The `Leader` then sets the `proposal` to a record that holds the proposal type, who needs to ack the proposal, and who is being removed.
 The `kicked` field is still a set because we _can_ kick multiple members at once, even if we don't here.

 This action uses the current state of `group_perceptions`, but does not change it, so we finally must specify as such.